nestorwheelock/gitdone/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU GPLv3 License.
 See the [LICENSE](./LICENSE) file for details.
+You're free to use my code as long as you release your changes and maintain my authorship credit under the same license.

 ## Future Enhancements